 Enterprise resource planning (ERP) projects haven’t historically leant themselves to the use of agile philosophies and techniques.
 The concepts of variable scope, experimentation, a “minimum viable product”( MVP), and frequent small releases are more readily aligned to consumer-facing apps and digital offerings.
-But evolving requirements and the need for more frequent change are increasingly seen as the norm in ERP projects, as organizations are having to adapt to accommodate increased regulatory demands, security challenges, and the need to integrate their digital and back-office estates - as well as to cope with organic growth and the pressure to replace legacy systems.
+But evolving requirements and the need for more frequent change are increasingly seen as the norm in ERP projects, as organisations are having to adapt to accommodate increased regulatory demands, security challenges, and the need to integrate their digital and back-office estates - as well as to cope with organic growth and the pressure to replace legacy systems.

 Perhaps you’ve read how ‘digital native’ companies like Spotify and Uber deliver their technology-enabled change with agile?
-Maybe you’ve tried it for yourself in a few bespoke builds around your organization, and you’ve got a feel for it and the benefits it brings.
+Maybe you’ve tried it for yourself in a few bespoke builds around your organisation, and you’ve got a feel for it and the benefits it brings.

 One big problem with ERP projects is the business not agreeing upfront on what good looks like.

 Getting total clarity up-front around what’s needed can be incredibly difficult.
 A waterfall approach to ERP forces you to commit to something at the start, not knowing how or whether it will work at the end.”